 I don’t care how religious you are, you never feel like your child is in a better place if he’s not alive with you.
 Losing a child is out of the natural order.
-Personally I don’t think it’s the same as, “They are at peace.”
+Personally, I don’t think it’s the same as, “They are at peace.”
 I know that one gets some people but I have no issue with it and I say that to comfort myself at times since he struggled so with depression.
-It’s the “better place” part of that phrase that gets me because I don’t want to check out now and go to that “better place” so why would I want my child to go there before me.
+It’s the “better place” part of that phrase that gets me because I don’t want to check out now and go to that “better place” so why would I want my child to go there before me?

 4. This, too shall pass

 No one has ever said this to me.
 I wouldn’t let it go if they did. 🙂 I would gently point out that it is something I’ll never “get over” because you never stop grieving the child you lost.
-But you do learn to move on and carry them in your heart.
+But you do learn to move forward and carry them in your heart.
 I am just realizing that now.
 Others who’ve gone through this said that this one was the most hurtful so it’s important to mention.

 Free Grief Journey-in-a-Jar Kit